BeaufortCoastal South Carolina

 Big box stores and large shopping malls have not taken over the heart of Beaufort; they can be found nearby in Bluffton.
 Art galleries, outfitters, and outdoor cafes abound along the downtown waterfront.
 The Low Country is home to some of the finest seafood restaurants in South Carolina and is the birthplace of the oyster roast.
 The best Beaufort restaurants include the Wren, Plum, and Dockside.
 There is a charming farmer's market downtown where local produce is sold.
 Working farms are popular on the Sea Islands; some are U-Pick farms filled with strawberries and other produce.

 HOME AFFORDABILITY AND TAXES

-Ask us for free Beaufort SC Relocation Information to learn more about the area.
+Ask us for free Beaufort SC Relocation Information to learn more about the South Carolina coastal retirement communities.